std::queue

 The third use of a queue is more concealed from users, as it’s a way to design our systems to make them more modular.
 When we’re building a complex project, like a large game, we will have dozens of systems.

-All our systems need an organized way to communicate with each other.
-Having an event queue at the heart of our architecture, which our separate modules can write to and read from, is a common approach to take.
-Our course on making games using SDL relies heavily on this technique, and we have a dedicated lesson on the design pattern coming soon.
+All our systems need an organized way to communicate with each other, and having an event queue is a common approach to take.
+We have a dedicated lesson on event queues, and how to implement them later in the course.

 std::queue